Medicare and Alzheimer’s Coverage: What You Need to Know

 - Nursing home (private room): $8,821

 - Alternative Therapy.
-Original Medicare does not pay for alternative treatments such as acupuncture,11 nutritional supplements,12 vitamins, or herbal remedies13 to help treat dementia disorders.
-However, some Medicare Advantage plans will cover some of these types of alternative therapies.
+Original Medicare does not pay for alternative treatments such as acupuncture, nutritional supplements, vitamins, or herbal remedies to help treat dementia disorders.
+However, some Medicare Advantage plans may cover some of these types of alternative therapies.
 Check with your insurance company to see if your Medicare Advantage policy covers any of these services.

 Does Medicare Pay for Alzheimer’s Testing?

-Medicare will pay for a health risk assessment at an annual wellness visit with a physician.
-After an Alzheimer’s diagnosis, Medicare will also pay for cognitive assessment and care planning services.3
+Original Medicare (Parts A & B) will pay for a health risk assessment at an annual wellness visit with a physician.
+After an Alzheimer’s diagnosis, Medicare will also pay for cognitive assessment and care planning services.